Stop Foreclosure Mortgage Refinance In Florida

 FOR ASSESSMENTS.

-LAKE HOMEOWNERS ASSOCIATION, INC., a Florida non-profit corporation, Plaintiff, V., and any and all unknown parties claiming by, through, under and against the herein named individual defendants who are now known to be dead or alive, whether said unknown parties may claim an interest as spouses, heirs, grantces, or other claimants, Defendants.
-AND ALL OTHERS WHOM IT MAY CONCERN YOU ARE NOTIFIED OF THE FOLLOWING: (a) The Plaintiff has instituted this action against you seeking to foreclose a lien, with respect to the property described below. (b) The Plaintiff in this action is: INC. HOMEOWNERS ASSOCIATION, (c) The case number of the action is as shown on the caption. (d) The property that is the subject matter of this action is in Broward County, Florida, and is described as follows: as Dated 6/41/2025 SEE ATTACHED EXHIBIT “A” DEERFIELD BEACH, FL 33442 Parcel ID No.:
+LAKE HOMEOWNERS ASSOCIATION, INC., a Florida non-profit corporation, Plaintiff, V., and any and all unknown parties claiming by, through, under and against the herein named individual defendants who are now known to be dead or alive, whether said unknown parties may claim an interest as spouses, heirs, grantces, or other claimants, Defendants in Miami Florida AND ALL OTHERS WHOM IT MAY CONCERN YOU ARE NOTIFIED OF THE FOLLOWING: (a) The Plaintiff has instituted this action against you seeking to foreclose a lien, with respect to the property described below. (b) The Plaintiff in this action is: INC. HOMEOWNERS ASSOCIATION, (c) The case number of the action is as shown on the caption. (d) The property that is the subject matter of this action is in Miami-Dade County, Florida, and is described as follows: as dated 6/41/2025, SEE ATTACHED EXHIBIT “A” DEERFIELD BEACH, FL 33442 Parcel ID No.:

 To the above Defendants, if they be living; and, if they be dead, the unknown Defendants who may